andrey1pf/Calculation_methods_5_semester/README.md

 # Overview
-REPO for labs 1, 2, 3 (Calculation methods, 5 semester, BSU FPMI).
+REPO for labs 1, 2, 3 (computational methods, 5 semester, BSU FPMI).
 branchecs: main.
 main branch: labs 1, 2, 3 and docs.
 Not all conclusions are correct.